Healthpoint (Home)

 If you are acutely unwell, your GP may refer you to the Acute Assessment and Admitting Service in the Emergency Department at the front of Middlemore Hospital.
 The Medical team working in the Emergency Care Department will look after you, and if your condition is considered to be an infection, advice may be requested from the Infectious Diseases specialty.
 You may be admitted to hospital for investigation and treatment.

-Outpatients Manukau SuperClinic™
+Outpatients

 In the outpatient clinic you will be seen by a member of the medical specialist team who will ask questions about your illness, examine you and possibly order further investigations.
-This may involve having, for example, x-rays, a CT scan or blood tests and then returning to clinic when all the results have been received.
+This may involve having, for example, x-rays or blood tests and then returning to clinic when all the results have been received.
 Once a diagnosis is made, management of your condition will be outlined to you and you will either be requested to return to the clinic or to see your GP for follow-up.

-Infectious Diseases outpatient clinics are held at:
+Infectious Diseases outpatient clinics are held on:

 Not all referrals are seen in a face-to-face consultation; instead your doctor may receive advice on how to manage your condition or investigate it further.